Advance-Programming-2023/.github/profile/README.md

 # A note on Rustfmt
-To avoid conflicts given by different code formatting, a configuration file for Rustfmt will be provided soon, follow this tutorial to activate it in CLion https://github.com/rust-lang/rustfmt/blob/master/intellij.md
+To avoid conflicts given by different code formatting, a configuration file for Rustfmt is present in the root of the project, follow this tutorial to enable RustFmt in JetBrains IDEs https://github.com/rust-lang/rustfmt/blob/master/intellij.md